CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 ### COMPANIES

 A company is a group of characters that move and act together.
 This allows characters to move and defend as a unit, allowing stronger characters to protect the weaker characters.
-This mechanism can be used to allow a variety of tactics during play.
+This mechanism can be used to allow a variety of tactics during play. <span id="page14" class="page-number">14</span>

-For example, if you have 3 characters in play, the 3 characters can move separately and perhaps do more in terms of acquiring marshalling points (items, other characters, etc.); but each individual character is more vulnerable to danger.
-However, the same 3 characters operating as a company might acquire marshalling points more slowly, but they are safer (i.e., you risk less).

-Normally, a company is limited to a size of seven, but a company at a Haven site may be of any size.
-For these purposes, a Wizard counts as a character, but an ally does not.
-The size of a company is determined for each company at the beginning of the movement/hazard phase (e.g., it remains fixed even if a character leaves the company).

 **Example:** _In this example the notation "#•#" is used.
 The first number is the character's mind attribute; the second is his direct influence (DI).
 You have nine characters you want to control: Gandalf (&ndash;•10), Aragorn II (9•3), Boromir II (4•1), Legolas (6•2), Gimli (6•2), Frodo (5•1), Sam (4•0), Merry (4•1), and Pippin (4•1).
 In addition, Aragorn II has Narsil (+1 to direct influence), Frodo has The One Ring (+5 to direct influence), and Gandalf has a Lesser Ring (+2 to direct influence).
 In order for you to control and keep these characters in play, you must use all of your 20 points of general influence (GI) and their direct influence (DI)._